Donald-Rupin/zab/docs/html/_sources/lib/getting_started.rst.txt

 * x86 g++ 11.0.1

+The dependency liburing has kernel version requirments.

+Using a Kenel with version less then 5.15.42-rc1 will be affected by the shutdown bug describe here `liburing <https://github.com/axboe/liburing/issues/582>`.
+This was fixed in this `patch <https://lore.kernel.org/all/9d06f3cb2c8b686d970269a87986f154edb83043.1634425438.git.asml.silence@gmail.com/>`.

-The dependancy liburing has kernal version requirments and the build has been tested on kernal version 5.11.
+and the build has been tested on kernel version 5.11.

 .. code-block:: bash
     :caption: Example